Trail 1 Groomed Thursday, Feb 13.

 Groomers are avoiding the logging job between Hwy D and Trail 24.
 Use Trail 6 and the South Shore Grade Rd

-Caution Watch for logging:
+Caution Watch for Logging:

 On the west end of Trail 6.
+Truck traffic only.

-On Trail 4 between Trail 6 and Hwy P.
+On Trail 4 between Trail 6 and Hwy P. Trucks traffic only.

-On Trail 4 between Hwy D and Trail 24.
+Logging operations with truck traffic on Trail 4 between Hwy D and Trail 24.

 The Brule River Riders Snowmobile Club is responsible for the following trails in the northeast Douglas County: